 Basilicata, or Lucania as it is sometimes called, has little in the way of economic clout.
-Agriculture plays a major role in the Lucanian economy despite the fact that dry weather and scare underground water supplies make farming difficult.
+Agriculture plays a major role, despite the fact that dry weather and scarce underground water supplies make farming difficult.
 Olives, plums, and cereals are grown, and sheep and goats are raised.
-There is also some fishing.
-What little industry there are centers around chemicals and natural gas.
-About 55% of the population is employed in the service related fields (though many of these positions could also be considered agricultural), about 32% is employed in industry, and about 13% of the work force is in agriculture.
+Fishing is also a relatively common activity.
+Industry centers around chemicals and natural gas.
+About 55% of the population is employed in the tertiary sector (though many of these positions could also be considered agricultural), about 32% is employed in industry, and about 13% of the work force is employed in agriculture.

-Ceramic and textile handworks are popular in Basilicata and can be found in small family owned shops.
-Wood carvings are particularly important in the area and many beautiful hand made works can be purchased by tourists.
+Ceramic and textile handworks are popular and can be often bought in small, family-owned shops.
+Wood carvings are typical of the area and beautiful hand made works can be purchased by tourists.

 By Jamie Sue Austin